MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/Morpheus Meetup Guide.md

 4) **Facilitate Networking.** Allocate time for attendees to network and exchange ideas.
 Consider icebreaker activities or group exercises to facilitate connections among participants.

 > [!TIP]
-> - one separate presentation should not exceed 15-20 minutes, as participants tend to  lose focus beyond this time;
+> - One separate presentation should not exceed 15-20 minutes, as participants tend to lose focus beyond this time;
 > - it is important to mix and alternate different activity formats to maintain the dynamics of the meetup;
 > - act as the moderator of the meetup and add your comments to keep the conversation engaging;
 > - manage the time effectively; agree with the speakers on a signal to indicate when their speaking time is approaching its end;